dilmaheu/dilmahtea.me/docs/tutorials/how-to-implement-dynamic-functionalities.md

 </DynamicHTML>
 ```

-Check out the `DynamicHTML` components that we have used in the project to get a better understanding on the real-world usage of the component.
+Check out the `DynamicHTML` components that we have used in the project to get a better understanding of the real-world usage of the component.

 **Note:** The `DynamicHTML` component has been used in some places where it has made the code too complex.
-When we had created the component, we didn't plan to use framework components.
-But now since we are using framework components, we want to eventually rewrite those parts with frameworks components to make them easier to maintain.
+When we created the component, we didn't plan to use framework components.
+But now, since we are using framework components, we want to eventually rewrite those parts with framework components to make them easier to maintain.

 ## Solid JS components (Framework components)